Anatta336/vue-quote-builder/Progress.md

 I've been entirely using single file components - except for renderless components.
 Are there other forms I should be ready to use?

 It's easy for a renderless component to generate errors with multiple root node, because effectively it dumps whatever is in its default slot directly as its root nodes

+Is there a way for a component to declare what events it might emit?